Upper Matiri Valley and 1000 Acre Plateau tramping tracks

 From the fork in the track just beyond Bay Creek a tramping track climbs abruptly up a spur.
 After about 40 minutes there is a good place for a rest and to take in the panorama of the Matiri Valley and lake below.

 The track continues steeply through a diverse forest of silver and mountain beech, kamahi, rata and mountain totara.
-The plateau rim, a welcome respite is reached in about two hours from Lake Matiri Hut - a huge expanse of tussock land dotted with patches of stunted forest.
+The plateau rim is reached in about two hours from Lake Matiri Hut - a huge expanse of tussock land dotted with patches of stunted forest.
 Beyond the rim a marked route sets out across the boggy-in-places plateau to Poor Petes Hut.

 Time: 3 hr